-But what exactly made the Shrek moves such a smash hit?
+But what exactly made the Shrek movies such a smash hit?
 Sure—the movies hit the nail on the head with adaptations of our favorite fairy tales, Shrek’s grumpy obstinateness, Donkey’s brilliant sassiness—but nothing boosted them to their critical acclaim like their soundtrack.

 Shrek (released in 2001) sonically stood out from its competitors with catchy, upbeat songs from a variety of artists.
 Other top grossing movies that year were Lord of the Rings, Monsters, Inc., and Harry Potter and the Sorcerer’s Stone.
 Epic features like Harry Potter and Lord of the Rings had mostly classical soundtracks, inspiring fear, grandeur, and awe, while sticking to the basics of traditional sound.
 Monsters, Inc. had original music with everything written for them.
 Shrek, however, simply compiled and repurposed pop and rock songs.

 Most of us could probably sing along to quite a few of the tracks listed solely by memory.
 The first Shrek soundtrack includes “Stay Home” written by Self, “Hallelujah” by Leonard Cohen, and “I’m a Believer” by Neil Diamond, performed by Eddy Murphy.
-Shrek deviated from typical sound theory of films, where music is meant to come second to the visual.
+Shrek deviated from the typical sound theory of films, where music is meant to come second to the visual.
 That is, music ought to enhance the action on screen, but never eclipse it.
 Shrek blew this tradition out of the water, though, and made these well–known feel–good songs the center of attention.
 They’re all undeniably catchy, rhythmic, and high energy.
 As viewers, we want to watch more, if for nothing else than the auditory payoff of hearing our favorite songs.

 But perhaps the most unique thing about the Shrek soundtrack is that it elevated these songs, transforming them into something else entirely.
 The perfect example of this is “All Star,” by Smash Mouth, which would later become the quintessential Shrek song.
 The song plays over the opening title sequence, and in many ways feels like the main event, more so than the green ogre we see lumbering around on screen.
 This part of the film feels more like a music video for “All Star” than it does a feature for Shrek.